Death penalty to speedy trial: Know key features of Maharashtra's Shakti Act

 Under the proposed legislation, a sum of Rs 10 lakh will be given to an acid attack victim for plastic surgery and facial reconstruction and the amount will be collected as fine from the convict.

 Investigation shall be completed within a period of 15 working days from the date of registration of an offence.
-Reasons for not doing so shall be recorded in writing by the investigatingofficer concerned and these may include inability to identify the perpetrator, it said.
+Reasons for not doing so shall be recorded in writing by the investigating officer concerned and these may include inability to identify the perpetrator, it said.

 Then the probe period will be extended up to seven working days.
 After a charge-sheet is filed, the trial shall be conducted on a day-to-day basis and completed within a period of 30 working days, according to the draft bill.

-Some cases will be tried in-camerafor recording of evidence of victims and witnesses who are vulnerable
+Some cases will be tried in-camera for recording of evidence of victims and witnesses who are vulnerable